foobar2000 package (1817KB) Version: 184.108.40.206

 JRiver Media Center plug-in installer Version: 1.7.4 (836KB)

-MonkeyMote requires either a recent version of Winamp 5, foobar2000 1.3 or later, MediaMonkey 4, JRiver Media Center 16 or later (rebranded versions may not be supported) or AIMP2/AIMP3 running on Windows XP SP3 or later.
-AIMP4 is not supported at this time.
+MonkeyMote requires either a recent version of Winamp 5, foobar2000 1.3 or later, MediaMonkey 4 or 5, JRiver Media Center 16 or later (rebranded versions may not be supported) or AIMP2 to AIMP5 running on Windows 7 or later.

 Please note that for technical reasons the generic iOS app is not compatible with the foobar2000 component and vice versa.

 Download the plug-in installer from the link above and save it on your computer, then run the installer and follow the on-screen instructions.